 I started looking at universities in New York with two things in mind; first, I was looking

 for a Master’s program with worldwide value in the job market.
 I researched a few universities around the area and Adelphi was on top of my list because it had all the features I was looking for in a university–flexible class schedules, quality reputation, rich history, a shorter Master’s Program duration, a beautiful campus, convenient location, and fantastic people.
-What are some of the challenges you faced as an incoming international student?

 The advice I want to give to incoming international students is to trust in yourself and to remember that you can achieve just as much as any other student!
 I think that international students are unique to other students, because they have often been exposed to many different cultures, languages and study styles, and they can share these experiences with the Adelphi community.
 At Adelphi, you will be steps away from the financial capital and one of the liveliest cities in the world–a dream of many people—so, remember how lucky you are to be a Panther!

 Before coming to New York, make sure you are prepared for the heavy winters and